 Best Starter Crossbow - Wicked Ridge Rampage 360

 What to Look For In The Best Women’s Crossbow

 A cocking device might arguably be the most important feature a woman should look for when buying a new crossbow.
 Crossbows are incredibly powerful weapons, with the fastest crossbows shooting their bolts at well over 500 feet per second.

 However, this requires the bowstrings to carry a lot of tension.
 The result is that a crossbow's draw weight, or the amount of force it takes to pull back the bowstring, is often over 200 pounds.
 Most men can't simply pull back that amount of weight, so it can be very difficult for the majority of women.

 At the very least, you need a foot stirrup to give you leverage when you pull back the bowstring.
-You step into the foot stirrup and then pull the bowstring up towards your head.
+You step into the foot stirrup and then pull the bowstring with a rope cocking device up towards your head.
 If you go to the gym, the movement is a lot like an upright row, relying primarily on your shoulder and back muscles.

 As you can imagine, this is still difficult to do, especially considering the bowstring isn't exactly an Olympic weightlifting bar and will dig into your fingertips.
 Consequently, you also probably need a cocking rope.
 This device helps you get a better grip on the bowstring and also spreads out the draw weight so it's easier to cock.

 Nevertheless, even a cocking rope requires significant upper body strength.
 For most women, the ideal cocking device is a crank.
 Thanks to the magic of simple machines, a cocking crank can decrease the effective draw weight of a crossbow from hundreds of pounds to well under 10, something just about anyone has the strength to handle.
 Just keep in mind that it takes a lot longer to crank it back.

 A cranking device also makes it much easier to uncock a crossbow after a hunt.